x157/x157.github.io/UE5/Engine/Core-Redirects.md

 UnrealEditor.exe MyProject.uproject -run=ResavePackages -fixupredirects -autocheckout -projectonly -unattended
 ```

-The above command will redirect all the binary assets that refer to `OldName` to instead refer to `NewName`.
+The above command **should** redirect all the binary assets that refer to `OldName` to instead refer to `NewName`.

+**Sometimes this step does not seem to work.**

+After this command runs,
+if no binaries were modified (check source control to see what changed) then:

+### 2A) *(if required)* Manually Open the Editor and Save Assets

+When `-fixupredirects` fails to modify any files, you need to save
+them yourself.

+- With the `[CoreRedirects]` in the INI, open the Editor
+- Open all files that refer to the name you are redirecting
+- Compile+Save all of them
+  - Note: It may not always be necessary to Compile, but Saving is always required
+  - **You must explicitly save the assets you know are affected**
+    - Telling the editor "save all", won't work.
+It won't save the necessary assets.

+Not sure why `-fixupredirects` sometimes doesn't work.
+It's annoying.
+Binary source files are garbage, if I haven't mentioned it.  `:)`

 ## 3) Remove `[CoreRedirects]` INI